Bibliotheca Mozartiana

 Databases

-Full text databases available within the Mozarteum Foundation:
+Full text databases available at the Mozarteum Foundation:

 The online edition of Die Musik in Geschichte und Gegenwart